Last Updated on January 14, 2026 by Ewen Finser

 What Is Dext?

-All this to say, you’re not betting on a side project for part of your tech stack.
-You’re plugging into a mature, post–Receipt Bank platform that now sits squarely in the “AI bookkeeping” camp and pitches 99.9% data capture accuracy from receipts and invoices.
+You’re not betting on a side project for part of your tech stack here; you’re plugging into a mature platform that now sits squarely in the “AI bookkeeping” camp and pitches 99.9% data capture accuracy from receipts and invoices.

 However, as a CPA, I feel it is my duty to emphasize that Dext is not a full general ledger.
-It sits on top of your accounting stack and eats documents, sales feeds, and bank statements for breakfast, then pushes that data into QuickBooks, Xero, Sage, and friends (where the GL actually lives).
+It simply sits on top of your accounting stack and takes in documents, sales feeds, and bank statements, then pushes that data into QuickBooks, Xero, Sage, and friends (where the GL actually lives).

 - Receipt and invoice capture: Supports uploads via app, email, browser, WhatsApp, Dropbox, and auto-fetch tools from certain banks and suppliers.

-- Data extraction (OCR): Dext Prepare reads supplier, date, tax, totals, and line items, then pushes the data into your accounting system for review and publication.
+- Data extraction: Dext uses OCR to read supplier, date, tax, totals, and line items.
+It then pushes the data into your accounting system for review and publication.

-- Expense management: Manage reports, approvals, and mileage tracking all in the platform.
+- Expense management: Manage reports, approvals, and mileage tracking all in the Dext platform.

-- Vault-style storage: Easily keep a digital copy of every document in a searchable vault in case the IRS comes calling.
+- Vault-style storage: Keep a digital copy of every business-related document (leases, loan agreements, contracts, etc.) in a searchable vault in case the IRS comes calling.

-Think of Prepare as your hub of financial paperwork, allowing your clients or staff to upload docs from the field, and Dext extracts the data, applies rules, and queues up entries for you to approve and sync into QBO/Xero/Sage.
+Think of this as your hub for financial paperwork.
+Clients or staff upload docs from the field, and Dext extracts the data, applies rules, and queues up entries for you to approve and sync.

 - Marketplaces: Amazon, eBay, Etsy, etc.